 Final Thoughts On Professional Quality Oil Pastels

-The type of pastel you use for your artwork is a personal preference before making a purchase.
-Take into consideration the amount of high-quality pigment used for the pastel stick and the quality of the binder.
+The pastel you use for your artwork is a personal preference before purchasing.
+Consider the amount of high-quality pigment used for the pastel stick and the quality of the binder.
 The softness of the pastel will be a personal preference.
 The best option is to purchase a few colors from different companies to compare the quality of the brands.